scikit-learn/enhancement_proposals/slep023/proposal.rst

     >>> estimator.fit(X, y)
     setup by MaxIterEstimator for fit
     on_fit_task_begin by MaxIterEstimator for fit
         on_fit_task_begin by MaxIterEstimator for iteration 0
         on_fit_task_end by MaxIterEstimator for iteration 0
-    on_fit_task_begin by MaxIterEstimator for iteration 1
-    on_fit_task_end by MaxIterEstimator for iteration 1
-    ...  # iterations 2 to 8
+        ...  # iterations 1 to 8
         on_fit_task_begin by MaxIterEstimator for iteration 9
         on_fit_task_end by MaxIterEstimator for iteration 9
     on_fit_task_end by MaxIterEstimator for fit
     teardown by MaxIterEstimator for fit